thunderbiscuit/thunderbiscuit/README.md

 - [Padawan Wallet](https://padawanwallet.com) — Learn about bitcoin using testnet!
 - [Opcode Explained](https://opcodeexplained.com) — Documenting bitcoin opcodes, one at a time
 - [bitcoinconferences.info](https://bitcoinconferences.info) — A simple list of upcoming bitcoin conferences worldwide
+- [Devkit Wallet](https://github.com/bitcoindevkit/bdk-kotlin-example-wallet) — The sample app for BDK on Android